Why Is Carbon Dioxide Mixed In Cold Drinks And Beverages?

 Safety

-Hypothetically, gases like methane might dissolve in water, but they are non-starters for beverages — methane is flammable and odourless, and would create explosion and leak-detection hazards in a beverage plant.
+Hypothetically, gases like methane might dissolve in water, but they are non-starters for beverages.
+Methane is flammable and odorless, and would create explosion and leak-detection hazards in a beverage plant.

 Additionally, using other gases, such as chlorine, is not recommended because they can be poisonous.